pvermeulen-pivotal/datatx-geode-jmx-monitor/README.md

 The datatx-geode-jmx-monitor is an application which is used to monitor a Geode/GemFire cluster and generate alert messages based on JMX notifications sent from Geode/GemFire locator(s) to the monitor.
 JMX notifications are error messages written to Geode/GemFire logs with a severity of "warning" or higher.
 Additional notifications that are also sent from the Geode/GemFire locators include the departure, crash or joining of a member to the cluster.

-Another feature of the monitor application supports the definition Geode/GemFire metrics which can be monitored and have alerts generated in the event a metric threshold is exceeded. - This property
+Another feature of the monitor application supports the definition Geode/GemFire metrics which can be monitored and have alerts generated in the event a metric threshold is exceeded.

+This project implements the abstract project datatx-geode-monitor which provides the majority of the monitoring with the exception of the abstract method sendAlert.

+public abstract void sendAlert(LogMessage logMessage);

+## LogMessage Format:

+    public class LogMessage {
+       private LogHeader header;
+       private Notification event;
+       private String body;
+       private int count = 1;
+    }

+    public LogHeader(String severity, String date, String time, String zone, String member, String event, String tid) {
+       this.severity = severity;
+       this.date = date;
+       this.zone = zone;
+       this.member = member;
+       this.event = event;
+       this.time = time.replace(".", ":");
+       this.tid = tid;
+    }

 ## Monitor Configuration Files

 ### monitor.propertiers